Cops won't face charges in Alton Sterling shooting case

 That weapon, Landry later said, was a "loaded .38 caliber firearm."

-While the officers were initially able to move Sterling toward their police vehicle, Landry said Sterling "attempted to resist."
+While the officers were initially able to move Sterling toward their police vehicle, he "attempted to resist," Landry said.

 "That's when Officer Salamoni draws his taser with ill effect," he said.
 "Mr. Sterling falls to his knees but continues to be noncompliant."

-Another attempt was made to verbally get Sterling to obey and submit to custody, but Landry said he flails and Lake II "tases him again for the second time."
+Another attempt was made to verbally get Sterling to obey and submit to custody, but Landry said he fails and Lake "tases him again for the second time."

 Then, Landry said, Salamoni holsters his weapon and a struggle ensues where Salamoni tackles Sterling.
 While he manages to get control of Sterling's right arm, his partner struggled to get control of Sterling's left arm.